The Thrivability Index.

 A shared open standard for measuring human flourishing.

 Eight pathways.
-True across human cultures.
+Present across cultures.
 Independently measurable.
 Grounded in decades of cross-cultural research.

 The Case for a Shared Standard